-- Lead trial counsel for Eli Lilly and Company at two bench trials over the validity and infringement of a Lilly patent protecting its blockbuster anti-cancer drug Alimta, which has annual U.S. sales of over $1 billion
+- Lead trial counsel for Eli Lilly and Company at three bench trials over the validity and infringement of a Lilly patent protecting its blockbuster anti-cancer drug Alimta, which has annual U.S. sales of over $1 billion

-- Argued 7 times before the Federal Circuit since 2012, including before the en banc court in the Alice case, which addressed the question of when computer-implemented inventions should be considered ineligible for patenting because they are abstract ideas
+- Argued seven times before the Federal Circuit since 2012, including before the en banc court in the Alice case, which addressed the question of when computer-implemented inventions should be considered ineligible for patenting because they are abstract ideas

 - Lead trial counsel for Novartis-division Alcon in litigation against generic manufacturers over patents protecting Alcon’s Pazeo product